Rockies vs. Giants Player Props Betting Odds

 Davis Stats

-- Davis enters this game looking to extend his five-game hit streak.
-During his last five outings he is batting .368 with two doubles, two walks and four RBI.
+- Davis takes a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is hitting .333 with two doubles, eight walks and five RBI.

 Davis Recent Games